-No revenue was recognized for the three months ended March 31, 2023.
-In January 2022, the Company earned a development milestone pursuant to the Takeda Collaboration and recognized \$0.8 million as revenue from contracts with customers in the condensed consolidated statement of operations and comprehensive loss for the three months ended March 31, 2022.
+In January 2022, the Company earned a development milestone pursuant to the Takeda Collaboration and recognized \$0.8 million as revenue from contracts with customers in the condensed consolidated statement of operations and comprehensive loss for the nine months ended September 30, 2022.
+No revenue was recognized for the three and nine months ended September 30, 2023, or for the three months ended September 30, 2022.

-As of March 31, 2023 and December 31, 2022 there were no contract assets or contract liabilities related to this arrangement and none of the costs to obtain or fulfill the contract were capitalized.
+As of September 30, 2023 and December 31, 2022 there were no contract assets or contract liabilities related to this arrangement and none of the costs to obtain or fulfill the contract were capitalized.
 The Company is eligible to receive remaining milestones up to a total of \$16.0 million under the Takeda Collaboration Agreement.